benipayoj/Introduction/README.md

 # About ME 💬 :

 ### - I'm an ambitious person with a passion for technology.
-Currently taking Bachelor of Science in Information Technology  at Quezon City University of the Philippines.
+Currently studying Bachelor of Science in Information Technology  at Quezon City University of the Philippines.

 <img hight="350" width="350" alt="GIF" align="right" src="https://github.com/benipayoj/Introduction/blob/main/assets/aboutme.gif">